Note Sourced reference, not medical advice. Editorial standards.

 Why diagnosis is difficult early

-Early symptoms overlap with influenza and other illnesses, so exposure history (for example, cleaning a closed building with rodents) and clinical judgment matter.
+Early symptoms also overlap with influenza and other illnesses, so exposure history (for example, cleaning a closed building with rodents) and clinical judgment matter.
+For why the early phase is so easy to confuse with flu see Hantavirus (HPS) vs flu and Symptoms.

 What clinicians consider